MarSilller/TP1/README.md

 * **IntelliJ IDEA** for the Kotlin console exercises
 * **Android Studio** for the Android applications

+To run the slot machine game inside the Hello Android World app you simply need to press the picture and then to keep playing you can press the middle image.

 Alternatively, if only a small section of code or a specific exercise is needed, you can browse the repository directly on GitHub and open individual folders or files to **copy the relevant code** without downloading the entire project.